niheme54/pfapa2026reading/README.md

 ## 📖 What This Is

-This is a fully interactive, browser-based summer reading program for Pine Forge Academy high school students.
+This is a fully interactive, browser-based summer reading program for Pine Forge Academy Parent's Association high school students.
 It includes:

 - A **master book list** for all four grade levels
 - Four **SAT-prep reading journals** — one per grade — with writing prompts, vocabulary trackers, practice questions, and print/export functionality